What is electrochemotherapy?

 Electrochemotherapy combines short intense electric pulses with cytotoxic chemotherapy and is mainly used to treat skin tumours.
 The electric pulses make tumour cells transiently more permeable to the drug.
 The combination treatment works better than either modality on its own.

 In April 2013, electrochemotherapy received approval from NICE (National Institute for Health and Clinical Excellence, UK) for use as a palliative treatment for metastases in the skin from tumours of non-skin origin and melanoma.
-This followed assessment of the evidence for efficacy and confirmation that there were no major safety concerns.
+The approval followed an assessment of the evidence for efficacy and confirmation that there were no major safety concerns.

-Electrochemotherapy is available in Europe and under initial approval process in US (July 2013).
+Electrochemotherapy is available in Europe and under initial approval process in the US (July 2013).

-The main use of electrochemotherapy is to treat subcutaneous and cutaneous metastases – these are secondary tumours that arise in the skin after a cancer has spread from its primary site.
+Electrochemotherapy is used to treat subcutaneous and cutaneous metastases – these are secondary tumours that arise in the skin after cancer has spread from its primary site.
 Surgical or radiation treatment can be used at the same time.

 The most commonly treated skin tumours are: